bunsanweb/bunsanweb/readme.md

 for calling methods to executing the peer functionalities.
 It also contains "bookmark-sharing" event example and its GUI app on Electron.

+### anatta-engine

+The `anatta-engine` is a runtime environment for building systems on a set of tiny asynchronous programs with structuring based on URI and interacting via REST messaging.

+The HTML DOM is applied as a primitive data structure of programs for messages and their states.
+It also adds an interface for accessing with the metadada instead of structured locators.
+The engine realizes a program centric URI-space freely allocated by itself.
+It enables seamless hyperlink accessing from their data and programs, via local systems such as files or storage, to the universal Web.

+This repository contains a runtime implementations on node.js and its examples.
+The
+[anatta-engine-potluck](https://github.com/anatta-project/anatta-engine-potluck/) is an example application of the `anatta-engine` systems such as comment sharing system for each Web pages.

 ### grp